l0k1/superhappyfunbubbletime/README.md

 ...definitely isn't going to be the name in the long run.
 A homebrew adventure game aimed at the old grey Gameboy.
-Check out the Wiki hosted here on github for more info.
+Check out the Wiki hosted here on Github for more info.

 ###Building
 I use RGBDS.
 I don't plan on porting it to WLA.